caddyserver/caddy/README.md

 	- Automation policy doesn't have to be limited to just ACME - could be any way to manage certificates
 	- Fine-grained control over TLS handshakes
 	- If an ACME challenge fails, other enabled challenges will be tried (no other web server does this)
-    - Enterprise: TLS Session Ticket Ephemeral Keys (STEKs) can be rotated in a cluster for increased performance (no other web server does this either!)
+    - TLS Session Ticket Ephemeral Keys (STEKs) can be rotated in a cluster for increased performance (no other web server does this either!)
-    - Enterprise: Ability to select a specific certificate per ClientHello given multiple qualifying certificates
+    - Ability to select a specific certificate per ClientHello given multiple qualifying certificates
-    - Enterprise: Provide TLS certificates without persisting them to disk; keep private keys entirely in memory
+    - Provide TLS certificates without persisting them to disk; keep private keys entirely in memory
 - All-new HTTP server core
 	- Listeners can be configured for any network type, address, and port range
 	- Customizable TLS connection policies